superxc3/xcmkb/list of guide/zmk-setup.md

 # ZMK Macro

 Original macro guide in zmk refer [Macro Behavior](https://zmk.dev/docs/behaviors/macros) Example of macro in `.keymap`, if you are using only single tap without any capital or shift, can just directly place `&kp`.
 The following macro is the example of `c89$`.
+But if you have other macro that requires press and release, then every macro key shall define `&macro_tap &kp C`.

 ```
 / {
     macros {